Terminal 4 (Budget Terminal)

-Open since 2006, this terminal was purpose-built for handling the growing number of low-cost airlines that serve the region.
-It lacks the pizzazz of the main terminals but is easily accessible to them by free shuttle for those seeking a wider range of facilities/services.
+Terminal 4 at Singapore Airport has been purpose-built for handling the growing number of low-cost airlines that serve the region.
+It is the most recently built section of the airport so everything is bright and modern, with a large selection of retail outlets and duty-free shops.
+It is easily accessible to them by free shuttle for those seeking a wider range of facilities/services.

 Facilities and Services

 - Napping Areas (rates from S$10/hour single occupancy)

 - Rest Areas ('snooze chairs' with head and leg rests, available for free)